 There is a severe warning against believers who commit the “willful sin” of minimizing the work of Christ on the cross.

-“Sanctified” in this verse does not refer to Christ or a person who claims to be sanctified as some claim.
+“Sanctified” in this verse is not a reference to Christ, or a person who simply claims to be sanctified, as some claim.
 Hebrews does not carry this thought.
 The point is the seriousness of trampling what Christ did on the cross by disdaining His sacrifice for another sacrifice.
 That is to renounce the efficacy of His sacrifice.
 This is a heinous sin that is subject to God’s judgment, not hell but discipline of the believer.

-If a Christian reverts to another sacrifice other than Christ, he cannot presume that God will neglect to address the issue.
-Both situations in Numbers 15 and Hebrews 10 are parallel situations.
+If a Christian reverts to a sacrifice other than Christ, he cannot presume that God will neglect to address the issue.
+Both situations in Numbers 15 and Hebrews 10 are parallel.
 The person who treats the New Covenant with contempt casts aspersion on Christ’s sacrificial death for our sins.

 There are only two passages in the New Testament that refer to misuse of the blood of the covenant (1 Co 11:25-30 and Hebrews 10:27-29).
-The Corinthian passage warns against partaking of the Lord’s Supper in an unworthy manner; that is, by feasting at a large meal while poor believers do not (1 Co 11:27).
-The discipline for this is divine discipline (1 Co 11:30); that discipline includes sickness and even death.
-The apostasy here is not full or complete apostasy.
+The Corinthians passage warns against partaking of the Lord’s Supper in an unworthy manner; that is, by feasting at a large meal while poor believers do not (1 Co 11:27).
+The result of this is divine discipline (1 Co 11:30); that discipline includes sickness and even death.